-The 30-credit track is configured for accounting majors who have completed the requirements for the B.S. in Accounting which includes undergraduate courses in Accounting, Commercial Law (6 credits), Business Statistics (3 credits), Calculus (3 credits), Financial Management, Microeconomics and Macroeconomics (6 credits), Business Communications (2 credits), and business electives as well as the usual complement of 60 credits in general education and liberal arts courses.
+The MS degrees offered by the School of Business are designed for students who have completed the requirements for the B.S. in Accounting which includes the following undergraduate courses in Accounting Foundations: Cost Accounting, Federal Income Taxation, Advanced Accounting (with government and not-for-profit coverage), Auditing, Commercial Law (6 credits), Business Statistics (3 credits), Calculus (3 credits), Financial Management, Macroeconomics and Microeconomics (6 credits), Business Communications (2 credits), and general business electives.